GrafiteInc/Builder/README.md

 ```

 ##### For Laravel 5.2
-You will also need to set the location of the email for password reminders.
+You will also need to set the location of the email for password reminders. (app/auth.php - at the bottom)

 ```php
 'passwords' => [